ShupeiLi/shupeili.github.io/_posts/2023-01-01-review-text-mining.md

 - Training data bias: Most used benchmark sets for training and evaluation summarization models are based on news data.
     - In newspaper articles, the most important information is in the first paragraph.
 That is why Lead-3 is such a strong baseline.
 However, this characteristic does not always apply to other domains.
 - Evaluation.
-    - Compare to reference summaries: Compute overlap with human reference summary (refer to ROUGE metrics).
+    - Compare to reference summaries: Compute overlap with human reference summary (refer to ROUGE).
     - Ask human judges.
         - Criteria to rate a summary: Relevance / importance, consistency, fluency (quality of individual sentences), coherence (collective quality of all sentences).
         - Ask multiple judges per summary.